dougeby/IntuneDocs/intune/telecom-expenses-monitor.md

     Selecting **Connection** makes the Datalert service check in with Intune to ensure that there are no pre-existing Datalert connections with Intune.
 After a few seconds, a Microsoft log-in page appears, followed by the Datalert Azure authentication.

 6. On the Microsoft authentication page, select **Accept**.
 You are redirected to a Datalert “thank you” page, which closes after a few seconds.
 Datalert validates the connection, and displays green check marks beside a list of items that it validated.
-If the validation fails, you see a message in red.
-If this happens, contact Datalert Support for help.
+If the validation fails, you see a message in red and should contact Datalert Support for help.

     The following screenshot shows the green check marks that you can expect to see once the connection is successful.